JaeYeonLee0621/SystemDesign-Interview/HTTPS.md

 ![Untitled](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/b899c25e-0a86-4311-83b7-a54e5976febb)

-- Send the nonce which frequently change
+- Send the nonce which is frequently changed
 - Using HTTP digest Authorization Protocol, adding the Authorization-info to share the `nounce`

 ### Problem